4 Ways to Leverage the Great Resignation to Grow Your Credentialing Program

 In this model, where attention spans are low, organizations need to see ROI quickly, and the market is hot, being able to unbundle certifications and provide this career journey has proven very beneficial both for the professional and the certifying body.

-4. Provide prep and practice to remove barriers and facilitate successful completion.
+4. Provide powerful and engaging practice experiences to remove barriers and facilitate successful completion.

 Last but certainly not least is enabling your candidates to complete their certification by providing prep and practice to remove barriers and facilitate successful completion.
 By removing friction and lowering dropout rates, a robust learning experience will open up the top end of the funnel to your certification and licensing programs.